Ghostiee7/Ghostiee7/README.md

 - 👋 Hi, I’m @Ghostiee7
+- I'm a Software Engineer with the background of Computer Science.
+- I'm a Full Stack website developer having expertise in html, css, java, sql, php.
 - 👀 I’m interested in Networking.
 - 🌱 I’m currently learning CCNA
 - 💞️ I’m looking to collaborate on projects.
 I can make projects on your requests.